European court says Kremlin critic Navalny was a political prisoner

 “The Court found that there was ‘converging contextual evidence’ that the authorities were becoming increasingly severe towards Mr Navalny and that his allegation of being a particular target appeared coherent in the context of a general move to bring the opposition under control,” it said in a statement.

-It ordered Russia to pay around 64,000 euros in damages and costs to Navalny.
+It ordered Russia to pay around 64,000 euros ($72,000) in damages and costs to Navalny, saying his right to liberty, a fair trial and freedom of assembly had been violated.

+In a rebuke that Russia is likely to regard as interference in its internal affairs, the court also recommended that Moscow act to ensure the right to peaceful assembly is upheld.

 Navalny, Russia’s most prominent opposition leader, was barred from running against Vladimir Putin in a presidential election earlier this year and has been repeatedly jailed for organizing what the authorities say are illegal protests.

-Putin, who makes a point of never pronouncing Navalny’s name in public, has suggested that Navalny is backed by the United States and would destabilize Russia if he came to power.
+Putin, who makes a point of never pronouncing Navalny’s name in public, has suggested that he is backed by the United States, something the 42-year old lawyer and blogger denies.

-Navalny likens Putin to an autocratic Tsar, saying he has been in power for too long and oversees a political system rife with corruption.
+Navalny has tried to mobilize supporters with a series of investigations exposing official corruption which have been watched online by millions of Russians.

 Navalny, who was in Strasbourg for the ruling, welcomed the court’s decision.
+He said he was delighted it had ruled his treatment had been politically-motivated, something it has not done in a case concerning Russia for many years.

-“It’s a very fair judgment,” he told reporters. “...
-(It) is very important not just for me but also for other people all over Russia who are arrested every day.”
+“It is very important not just for me but also for other people all over Russia who are arrested in the same way every day,” he told reporters.

+“Despite pressure from Russia, it has become clear ... that European justice does not intend to ignore obvious facts.”

+Navalny had difficulties getting to Strasbourg for the ruling when he was initially prevented from flying out of Moscow on Tuesday over an unpaid court fine.
+He said the fine been suddenly and illegally enforced as a pretext to stop him traveling abroad.

+He flew out of Moscow on Wednesday after the Federal Bailiffs service rescinded the travel ban, saying Navalny had paid the fine.

-Russia did not react immediately but is likely to appeal the ruling.
+Russia did not react to Thursday’s ruling immediately.

-The ruling is likely to strain already poor relations between Russia and the Strasbourg-based court which has repeatedly ruled against Moscow, prompting Russian officials to talk about the possibility of quitting its jurisdiction.
+But Navalny’s legal team said Moscow could not appeal what is a final and binding ruling which is likely to strain already poor relations between Russia and the Strasbourg-based court.

-Writing by Andrew Osborn; Additional reporting by Tom Balmforth and Andrey Ostroukh in Moscow; Editing by Christian Lowe
+Writing by Andrew Osborn; Additional reporting by Tom Balmforth and Andrey Ostroukh in Moscow; Editing by Christian Lowe, Richard Balmforth